 While drones are more commonly being used in film production, they are frequently damaged during use or can be stolen while on set.
 Without the right insurance, you could be responsible for paying for a replacement drone out of your own pocket.
 Short term production insurance can cover your losses, ensure that you won’t have to.

-Whether you are setting off a fireworks display, destroying a car for a stunt, or sending flames into the air, there is no denying the risks that pyrotechnics can bring to a production.
+Whether you are destroying a car for a stunt or sending flames into the air, there is no denying the risks that pyrotechnics can bring to a production.
 Short term production insurance covers most types of pyrotechnics to ensure that you are fully covered in the event that something goes wrong.

 Learn More About Short Term Production Insurance